 The Paleo Diet and Fat

 The Standard Western Diet is based on the opposite of Paleo recommendations.
 Most people, following National Dietary Guidelines, eat a low-fat/high-carb diet, and usually supplement their bread, pastries, rice and pasta with vast quantities of refined-sugar laden junk food.
 The Fat Debate is heated – check out this article, for example.
-People (especially in the medical, nutritional, scientific, agricultural and food production industries) find it hard to relinquish the conventional wisdom established over lifetimes, and valid scientific studies are hard and expensive to organise.
+People (especially in the medical, nutritional, scientific, agricultural and food production industries) find it hard to relinquish the conventional wisdom established over lifetimes.
 But no one can deny that something is seriously off course with the current contemporary nutritional models.
 Health issues such as heart disease, diabetes, autoimmune disease, food intolerances and allergies continue to rise.
 Placing people on a high-fat diets such as Paleo or the Mediterranean Diet, on the other hand, inevitably results in weight loss and stabilised blood sugar levels, with all the related health benefits that those two things alone provide.

 Eating fat does not cause weight gain.
 Eating cholesterol does not cause high cholesterol levels.
 Fat and cholesterol are not evil.
 Rather, pretty much all health issues are caused by chronic sistemic inflammation, which is often silent until everything explodes.
 Inflammation is caused by a constant excess of carbohydrates/sugar.
 Burning fat instead of carbs is the human body’s natural, healthy state of being.